mr-nfamous/ungop/readme.md

 Reinterpret the representation of a value as that of another equivalent width type.

-    •astm   virtual as machine or machine as virtual •astv:  virtual as scalar or scalar as virtual •astu:  Ts as Tu
+    •astm   interpet virtual as machine or machine as virtual •astv:  interpret virtual as scalar or scalar as virtual •astu:  interpret Ts as Tu
-    •asti:  Tn as Ti
+    •asti:  interpret Tn as Ti
-    •astf:  Tz as Tf
+    •astf:  interpret Tz as Tf

 ### •asy· «reinterpret cASt as boolean vector»

-    •asyu:  V**r as V*yu
+    •asyu:  interpet V**r as V*yu

 ### •asb· «reinterpret cast AS Byte»

-    •asbu:  Bs as Bu or Vt*s as Vtbu
+    •asbu:  interpret Bs as Bu or Vt*s as Vtbu
-    •asbi:  Bn as Bi or Vt*n as Vtbi
+    •asbi:  interpret Bn as Bi or Vt*n as Vtbi
-    •asbc:  Br as Bc or Vt*r as Vtbc
+    •asbc:  interpret Br as Bc or Vt*r as Vtbc

 ### •ash· «reinterpret cast AS Halfword»

-    •ashu:  Hs as Hu or Vt*s as Vthu
+    •ashu:  interpret Hs as Hu or Vt*s as Vthu
-    •ashi:  Hn as Hi or Vt*n as Vthi
+    •ashi:  interpret Hn as Hi or Vt*n as Vthi
-    •ashf:  Hz as Hf or Vt*z as Vthf
+    •ashf:  interpret Hz as Hf or Vt*z as Vthf

 ### •asw· «reinterpret cast AS Word»

-    •aswu:  Ws as Wu or Vt*s as Vtwu
+    •aswu:  interpret Ws as Wu or Vt*s as Vtwu
-    •aswi:  Wn as Wi or Vt*n as Vtwi
+    •aswi:  interpret Wn as Wi or Vt*n as Vtwi
-    •aswf:  Wz as Wf or Vt*z as Vtwf
+    •aswf:  interpret Wz as Wf or Vt*z as Vtwf

 ### •asd· «reinterpret cast AS Doubleword»

-    •asdu:  Dr as Du or Vt*r as Vtdu
+    •asdu:  interpret Dr as Du or Vt*r as Vtdu
-    •asdi:  Dr as Di or Vt*r as Vtdi
+    •asdi:  interpret Dr as Di or Vt*r as Vtdi
-    •asdf:  Dr as Df or Vt*r as Vtdf
+    •asdf:  interpret Dr as Df or Vt*r as Vtdf

 ### •asq· «reinterpret cast AS Quadword»

-    •asqu:  Qr as Qu or Vt*r as Vtqu
+    •asqu:  interpret Qr as Qu or Vt*r as Vtqu
-    •asqi:  Qr as Qi or Vt*r as Vtqi
+    •asqi:  interpret Qr as Qi or Vt*r as Vtqi
-    •asqf:  Qr as Qf or Vt*r as Vtqf
+    •asqf:  interpret Qr as Qf or Vt*r as Vtqf

 ### •toa· «TO Ascii representation»
 Converts scalar to its text representation and stores it in a sufficiently large byte array.

-    •toay:  binary
+    •toay:  store binary repr
-    •toao:  octal
+    •toao:  store octal repr
-    •toad:  decimal
+    •toad:  store decimal repr
-    •toau:  hexdecimal repr (uppercase alnum)
+    •toal:  store lowercase hexdecimal repr
-    •toax:  hexdecimal repr (lowercase alnum)
+    •toau:  store uppercase hexdecimal repr

 ### •new· «Vector constructor»